Sushmita-Ghosh/javascript_interview_practice/README.md

 - For normal function this is taken - from the context to which it is referening to.
 - For arrow functions this refers to the outer normal function
+- In object method, this refers to object
+- alone, this refers to the global object
+- In a function, in strict mode, this is undefined
+- Array functions - map, filter, reduce - can access this.

 <b>For example :</b>